fyodorvi/kubectlpf/README.md

 # Kubectlpf

 A small cli utility to do batch forwarding for kubectl pods.
-With auto-restart feature if pod appears to be dead.
+With auto-restart feature if pod (or network) appears to be dead.

 ## Installation